Canadian Marketing Code of Ethics & Standards

 Marketers must adhere to the following requirements when employing specific marketing strategies and techniques.

-As the collection, use and disclosure of personal information is closely linked to direct marketing, marketers must be aware of the principles detailed in Section J of this Code, Protection of Personal Privacy.
+The collection, use and disclosure of personal information is closely linked to direct marketing.
+Marketers must be aware of applicable privacy laws and the principles detailed in Section J of this Code.

-L1.1 Renting Lists: Marketers and list owners or their representatives must define the parameters of the intended use of the list, ensuring the proper consent was obtained and ensuring that all withdrawals of consent are accounted for, prior to the deployment of a marketing communication.
+K1.1 Renting Lists: Marketers and mailing list owners or their representatives must define the parameters of the intended use of the mailing list, ensuring the proper consent was obtained and ensuring that all withdrawals of consent are accounted for, prior to the deployment of a marketing communication.
 This is essential for electronic communications which are governed by Canada's Anti-Spam Law.
-Unless otherwise agreed to and specified in the list or data transfer contract:

-• Marketers may not transfer personal information from rented lists to their own marketing or customer files.
+- Marketers may not transfer personal information from rented lists to their own marketing or customer files; and

 Advertising and promotional material for a pre-notification membership plan must clearly, comprehensibly and prominently disclose material terms before soliciting a contract from a consumer.
 Material terms include: number of selections in a 12-month period; number of days to instruct the seller not to ship; and any minimum purchase or membership term.
 A consumer must provide explicit consent to join.